embark-framework/embark-site/source/docs/contracts_configuration.md

 ### Conditional Deployment

-You can specify a conditional of whenever a contract should be deployed or not using the `deployIf` field.
+You can specify a condition that decides whether a contract should be deployed by using the `deployIf` field.
 If this field is present then the contract will deploy only if its value expression returns true.

 <pre><code class="javascript">// config/contracts.js
 module.exports = {